 But most importantly, think about why.
 Brian T. Donohue recommends an honest self-survey and figuring out a way forward to help your students lead with kindness and better under social responsibility.

 A4: We talk about being reflective all the time.
 Talk about the failure and own it.
 Why did it fail?
 Perhaps we weren’t ready to do the thing we were trying to do.
 Discuss why the buy in wasn’t there and then discuss ways to get us to the place where it will be. #EVERFledchat

 — Brian T. Donohue (@BrianTDonohue77) November 14, 2019

-Sometimes it can be difficult to make kindness a cornerstone of your classroom culture.
+Sometimes it can be difficult to build a cornerstone of kindness in the classroom.
 In these moments, it’s helpful to remember what other educators do to rise above.
 Mykel Estes recommends always setting an example.

 — Mykel J. Estes, MEd (@EdTechMykel) November 14, 2019

 Question 6: How do you address non-compassionate behavior in a teachable way?